 When you get to your Use Activity Log, it’s time to decide whether you’re going to be…

 Hiding Activity vs. Deleting Posts vs. Banning Users:

-The fail-safe method for keeping your page clean is to simply hide all posts on your Facebook page left by outside parties.
+The fail-safe method for keeping your page clean is to hide all posts on your Facebook page left by outside parties.
 While this is all well and good, you risk hiding legitimate posts left by users that actually want to engage with your brand.
-These people who take the time to leave insightful comments and ask questions of your brand can feel slighted if they finish their post, hit publish, and never see their comments & questions posted.
+These people who take the time to leave insightful comments and ask questions about your brand can feel slighted if they finish their post, hit publish, and never see their comments & questions posted.
 This could result in the loss of a like… a “Like” that could have taken time to gain.